-All of which means your job as a leader is to create outputs.
+All of this means your job as a leader is to create outputs.

 But like a bank account, outputs have to be at least matched, if not exceeded, by inputs.
 Otherwise, you go bankrupt.

-If you were to look at your life right now, what’s your ratio of output to input?
+If you were to look at your life right now, what’s your output ratio to input?
 My guess for most leaders is it’s running 5:1.
 Or maybe 10:1.